Make a custom flower bouquet online to pick up in person.

 • If the model detects that a particular flower in the output is low in stock at the store, it will alert the user in red text as shown on the mockup above.
 This is important because a user may intend on purchasing a generated bouquet, or similar bouquet with the aforementioned flowers, right away.
 Thus the flower may not be available in the store when the user decides to purchase.

-Upon learning what the bouquet building journey is like, I figured out how to break that down into an online flow.
+Upon learning what the bouquet building journey is like, I had to figure out how to break that down into an online flow consistent with current bouquet building mental models.

 Since I couldn’t find a bouquet customizer of quality online, I looked at flows in other industries where the user is customizing their purchase such as this diamond ring customizer.